Mathics3/Mathics3-Module-trepan/README.rst

 DebugEvaluation
 +++++++++++++++

-``DebugEvaluation`` is like ``TraceEvaluation`` but instead of displaying expression information, we stop inside a a gdb-like debugger, or rather a trepan-like debugger.
+``DebugEvaluation`` is like ``TraceEvaluation``, but instead of displaying expression information, we stop inside a gdb-like debugger, or rather a trepan-like debugger.
 See https://github.com/Trepan-Debugger for other such gdb-like debuggers.
 I use this debugger base because I am familiar with the code, and it was written in a way that was intended to be easily adapted to other programming languages.